Aidenzxk/UglyData/Proj4.md

 ![](mon.gif)

-This gif shows a 3d image of the population sizes in mongolia, allowing one to get a accurate comparison between divisions.
+This gif shows a 3d image of the population sizes in Belgium, allowing one to get a accurate comparison between divisions.
 As one can see, most of the poppulations don't vary too much, as there is no blue on the chart.